aidantr/FuzzyCRegression.jl/docs/src/package.md

   - `Z` a matrix holding values of the independent variable(s) that will have homogeneous coefficient
   - `G` number of groups
   - `m` regularization parameter (greater than 1), where group assignment becomes binary as $m \rightarrow 1$
-  -

  ## Methods applied to fitted models

- The package provides a number of methods that can be applied to fitted models:
+ The package provides several methods that can be applied to fitted models.